ErakordnePraht/UNO-Game/README.md

 - Wasted A LOT of time trying to get multiplayer to work (still doesn't work by the way)
 - Screen scales correctly now
-- You can now restart screen
+- You can now restart game
 - Same SpecialFunction cards are now stackable
 - Removed unnecessary code
 - Improved code readability (more OOP and comments)